Virgin Money logo

 When making your decision, consider the following and always check the PDS to confirm your cover:

-Frequently asked questions about car insurance in Australia
+Is car insurance in Australia compulsory?

-How does car insurance differ per state?
+How does car insurance in Australia differ per state?

 How can I find the right car insurance for my needs?